-A Guide to Building a Kickass Knowledge Base
+An In-depth Guide to Building a Great Knowledge Base

 Are you buried in such an overwhelming amount of support tickets that your team is having a hard time coming up for air?
 Or do you and your team keep getting the same support questions over and over again, no matter how many times you answer them?

-If you are (or if you have been in the past), you’re probably wondering what the best way to scale your customer support to avoid these problems is.
-But you probably already know that it can sometimes be hard to do without decreasing the overall quality of your service.
+If you are (or if you have been in the past), you’re probably wondering what the best way to scale your customer support is to avoid these problems.
+But you probably already know that it can be hard to do without decreasing the overall quality of your service.

 The solution?
-A knowledge base software.
-With a knowledge base, also known as a customer portal, your users can solve their own customer support issues, leaving you time to deal with the more serious inquiries.
-This can save you time, money, and peace of mind.
-Plus, it will likely lower your overall ticket volume drastically.
+A knowledge base.
+With a knowledge base, also known as a customer portal, your users can solve their own customer support issues, leaving you time to deal with more serious inquiries.
+It can save you time, money, and peace of mind.

 Here’s the ultimate guide to building a kickass knowledge base that solves customer issues and satisfies their support needs.
-First and foremost, you need to understand precisely what a knowledge base is and why it’s so important that you add one to your customer support arsenal.
+We’ve detailed each step involved and included plenty of knowledge base examples that you can take inspiration from.